Boston RFC (United States)

-Boston Rugby Football Club (also known as BRFC) is a rugby union team based in Boston, Massachusetts, US.
+Boston Rugby Football Club (also known as BRFC) is a rugby union team based in Weymouth, Massachusetts, US.
 The club competes in, and is governed by, the New England Rugby Football Union (their LAU), the Northeast Rugby Union (their TAU), and USA Rugby.

 The club was established in 1960, but they would not be recognized as a nationally competitive club until they were accepted into Super League, the premier division of club rugby in the United States.
 The club has also contributed numerous international players to the United States national side.

 History

 1970-1998

 BRFC was formed in 1960 but was not considered a nationally competitive club until 1996 when Beacon Hill Rugby Football Club, a spawn of BRFC that separated from the parent club in 1968, rejoined BRFC to ensure depth and competitiveness.
 Prior to the merge, the club had been one of the top regional clubs in New England.
 From 1970 through 1998, the club won twenty-two New England Rugby Football Union championships, but it was never able to attain consistent success at the national level.
 During that same time period, it reached the national competition four times and earned fourth-place finishes in both 1983 and 1985.
 During the 1970s and 1980s, Boston RFC was the home club for many forwards, particularly locks, who played for the USA Eagles in international tests.